 Zener parameters: at test current , knee , power-limited max current; linearised model .

-• — the rated breakdown voltage, specified at a particular test current (because the voltage does drift slightly with current, you have to say where you measured it).
-Commercial Zeners span roughly to ; the most common parts sit in the few-volt to tens-of-volts range.
+• — rated breakdown voltage, specified at a particular test current .
+Since the voltage drifts slightly with current, you have to say where you measured it.
+Commercial Zeners span roughly to ; the common parts sit in the few-volt to tens-of-volts range.

 • — the test current at which is quoted.

-• — the knee current: the current at the onset of breakdown, the bottom of the curve where the breakdown bend is.
-Below the device is not properly in breakdown and the regulation is poor, so a good design keeps the current above .
+• — knee current, the current at the onset of breakdown, the bottom of the curve where the breakdown bend is.
+Below the device isn’t properly in breakdown and regulation is poor, so keep the current above .

-• Maximum current — set by the device’s safe power dissipation.
-For a 0.5 W, 6.8 V Zener the maximum current is about mA.
+• Maximum current — set by safe power dissipation.
+For a 0.5 W, 6.8 V Zener the max current is about mA.
 Exceed it and the device overheats and fails.

 Linearised model

-For hand analysis the breakdown region is modelled as a straight line: an ideal source in series with a small dynamic resistance . is the voltage-axis intercept you get by extrapolating the steep breakdown line back to zero current — it is not the same as , which is the voltage at a real operating current. is the Zener dynamic resistance, the slope of the breakdown line: .
-A small means the line is nearly vertical, so the voltage barely changes with current — that is what makes a good regulator.
+For hand analysis the breakdown region is modelled as a straight line: an ideal source in series with a small dynamic resistance . is the voltage-axis intercept you get by extrapolating the steep breakdown line back to zero current.
+It’s not the same as , which is the voltage at a real operating current. is the Zener dynamic resistance, the slope of the breakdown line: .
+A small means the line is nearly vertical, so the voltage barely changes with current.
+That’s what makes a good regulator.

-In this course the Zener in breakdown is usually treated simply by its DC value ; the refinement is brought in only when you need to predict how much the regulated voltage moves under load.
-The Zener’s role as a voltage source feeds directly into the Zener voltage regulator and the broader Voltage reference.
+The Zener in breakdown is usually treated by its DC value alone; the refinement comes in only when you need to predict how much the regulated voltage moves under load.
+That voltage-source behaviour feeds into the Zener voltage regulator.